Biden says his 'heart goes out' to families affected by Michigan school shooting – KION546

 By Allie Malloy, CNN

-President Joe Biden said Tuesday that his “heart goes out” to the families affected by a school shooting in southeast Michigan, which left three dead and six others injured.
+President Joe Biden said Tuesday that his “heart goes out” to the families affected by a school shooting in southeast Michigan, which left three people dead and eight others injured.

 Biden said the suspect “turned himself in and claimed his right against self-incrimination and turned over his pistol.
 That’s all that we know about it.”

-Note: This story has been updated with additional information on Tuesday.